rostislav-nikitin/socOS/README.md

 ## socOS structure
 First of all socOS consistis of the:
-* kernel_cseg.asm - this is a some base macro/procedures
+* [kernel/kernel_*.asm] - this is a some base macro/procedures

-Currenlty socOS code distributed by the next namespaces:
+Currenlty socOS code distributed by the next namespaces (each folder is a namespace):
-* **\[kernel/\*]** is a kernel common code:
+* **\[kernel/\*]** is a kernel common code namespace
-  - common function like: mem_copy, get_struct_byte*, get_struct_word*, etc
+    * kernel		- definitions/procedures used in the most of the drivers
-  - thread pool (powered by the timer) with thread abstraction and procedures to control it instances
+    * thread_pool	- thread pool powered by the timer0.
+It asldo provides the thread abstraction and the procedures to control this abstraction instances
-  * **\[kernel/drivers/\*\]** wich contains drivers for different devices.
-Drivers are some low level code that provides functionality abstraction for the particular device.
-Thus you can use any device not by reading/writing bits within some control/data registers but throug call some human readable procedures like a led_on, led_off, etc
+    * **\[kernel/drivers/\*\]** namespace that contains drivers for different devices.
+Where drivers are some low level code that provides some abstraction for the particular device.
+Thus you can use any device not by reading/writing bits within some control/data registers but throug call some human readable procedures like a led_on, led_off, etc.
-    * **\[kernel/drivers/io\]** For now supported next IO devices:
-      - led
-      - encoder
-      - button
-      - seven segment indicator
+	* device	- base class (definitions/procedures) for any device driver
+    * **\[kernel/drivers/soc\]** the namespace that represents SoC build-in devices
-      - analog comparator
+		* ac:st_device	- driver for the analog comparator
-      - analog-digital convertor
+		* adc:st_device	- driver for the analog-digital convertor
-      - pulse width modulation
-      - USART interface
-      - EEPROM manager
-    * **\[kernel/drivers/sensors\]** For now supported next sensor device:
-      - DHT22/AM2302 humidity/temperature sensor
-    * **\[kernel/drivers/motors\]** For now supported next motor devices:
-      - bi-phase stepper motor
+		* timer_base:st_device -	 base abstract class (definitions/procedures) for any timer driver
+		* time0:timer_base	- driver (timer0 static class (int handler/definitions/static instance data/procedures)) for the timer0
+		* timer_w_pwm_base:timer_base -	base abstract class (definitions/procedures) for any timer driver with a PWM (Pulse Width Modulation) functionality
+		* timer2:timer_w_pwm_base	- driver (timer2 static class (int handler/definitions/static instance data/procedures)) for the timer2
+		* usart:st_device	- driver (usart static class (int handler/definitions/static instance data/procedures)) for the usart interface
+		* eeprom:st_device- driver (eeprom static class (int handler/definitions/static instance data/procedures)) for the eeprom controller
+		* watchdog:st_device- driver (watchdog static class (definitions/procedures)) for the watchdog counter
+	* **\[kernel/drivers/io/\*]** the namespace that contains drivers for the I/O devices like a led, button, etc.
+	    * device_io:device		-base class (definitions/procedures) for most of the I/O devices
+	    * in_bit:device_io		- the driver that can configure port/pin for the input by the specified DDRx/PINx/PORTx/BITx parameters and can read one bit from it
+	    * out_bit:device_io		- the driver that can configure port/pin for the ouput by the specified DDRx/PORTx/BITx parameters and can write one bit to it
+	    * in_byte:device_io		- (not implemented yet)
+	    * out_byte:device_io	- the driver that can configure port for the ouput of the byte by the specified DDRx/PORTx parameters and can write one byte to it
+	    * switch:device_io		- the driver that represents a controlled switch.
+In derived from the kernel/drivers/io/out_bit and can switch one bit at the specified by the DDRx/PORTx/BITx port
+	    * **\[kernel/drivers/io/hid\*]** the namespace that contains drivers for the HID I/O devices
+		* led:out_bit
+		* button:in_bit
+		* encoder:device_io
+		* seven segment indicator:out_byte
+	    * **\[kernel/drivers/io/sensors\]** the namespace that represents sensors
+	* **\[kernel/drivers/motors\]** the namespace that represents motors
+		* motor:timer2	- driver (static abstract class (int handler/definitions/static instance data/procedures)) used to control any abstract motor controlled by the PWM
+		* bi-phase spepper motor:device_io	- driver to control any abstract bi-phase stepper motor controller by the stepper motor controller wich should be connected to the MCU port tetrade.
+Configured by the specified DDRx/PORTx/TETRADE(L|H)

 ## Conventions
 ### Variable naming convention: